NMaghfurUsman/kra-remote/README.md

 2. Go to *Tools* -> *Scripts* -> *Import Python Plugin from Web*

 3. A dialog will pop up.
-Copy this link into the input https://github.com/NMaghfurUsman/kra-remote/archive/refs/heads/main.zip
+Copy this link into the input https://github.com/NMaghfurUsman/kra-remote/releases/download/v0.1/kra-remote-v0.1.zip

    Press OK.

 4. Restart Krita.

+5. Enable the docker in *Settings* -> *Dockers* -> *Krita Remote*

 ## Usage